Frequently Asked Questions

 You must have the new SEVIS Form I-20 showing that you are entering on a new SEVIS ID number.

-You should be aware that the CBP inspecting officer will determine whether or not to admit you to the United States with the new SEVIS Form I-20.
+You should be aware that the border inspecting officer will determine whether or not to admit you to the United States with the new SEVIS Form I-20.
 If you did not comply with the terms of your status during a prior stay in the United States, CBP may decide that you are not eligible to reenter.

 Yes, you may reenter to search for employment.